B41J:

 Verity G Salmon1, Christina Schaedel2, Michelle C Mack3 and Edward Schuur2, (1)Oak Ridge National Laboratory, Environmental Sciences Division, Oak Ridge, United States, (2)Northern Arizona University, Flagstaff, AZ, United States, (3)Northern Arizona University, Center for Ecosystem Science and Society, Flagstaff, AZ, United States

-Mark P Waldrop1, Miriam Jones2, Kristen Manies3, Jack W Mcfarland4, Steve Blazewicz3, Jason Keller5, Monica Haw6, Jennifer W W Harden7, Cassandra Medvedeff8 and Merritt R Turetsky9, (1)USGS California Water Science Center Menlo Park, Menlo Park, CA, United States, (2)U.S. Geological Survey, Reston, VA, United States, (3)US Geological Survey, Menlo Park, CA, United States, (4)US Department of Interior, Geological Survey, Menlo Park, United States, (5)Chapman University, Schmid College of Science and Technology, Orange, United States, (6)U.S. Geological Survey, Geology, Minerals, Energy, and Geophysics Science Center, Menlo Park, United States, (7)Stanford University, Earth System Science, Stanford, United States, (8)University of Florida, Gainesville, FL, United States, (9)Institute of Arctic and Alpine Research, Boulder, United States
+Mark P Waldrop1, Miriam Jones2, Kristen Manies3, Jack W Mcfarland4, Steve Blazewicz3, Jason Keller5, Monica Haw6, Jennifer W W Harden7, Cassandra Medvedeff8 and Merritt R Turetsky9, (1)USGS California Water Science Center Menlo Park, Menlo Park, CA, United States, (2)U.S. Geological Survey, Reston, United States, (3)US Geological Survey, Menlo Park, CA, United States, (4)US Department of Interior, Geological Survey, Menlo Park, United States, (5)Chapman University, Schmid College of Science and Technology, Orange, United States, (6)U.S. Geological Survey, Geology, Minerals, Energy, and Geophysics Science Center, Menlo Park, United States, (7)Stanford University, Earth System Science, Stanford, United States, (8)University of Florida, Gainesville, FL, United States, (9)Renewable and Sustainable Energy Institute, Department of Ecology and Evolutionary Biology, Boulder, United States